The holiday shopping season is the biggest time of year for companies of all sizes.

 Learn more how Affirm can increase sales for your business this holiday season.

 Website micro-copy — button names, call-to-actions, forms, and pop-ups — often get overlooked during seasonal content re-optimization.
-Shamefully so as it’s the small details that add an extra feeling of delight and prompt conversions.
+But why?
+These small details that add an extra feeling of delight and prompt conversions.

 Most ecommerce business owners can’t run multiple A/B tests during the holiday campaigns to optimize every crevice of their website.
 So choose your priorities:

-On-site pop-ups and banners: Give your regular pop-ups a seasonal flair.
-Change the colors, messaging, and value proposition to better match the seasonal promotion.
-However, don’t get all too giddy and bury your standard brand voice under the seasonal promo madness.
-Or you risk putting away some consumers.
+Give your regular pop-ups a seasonal flair.
+Change the colors, messaging and value proposition to better match the seasonal promotion.
+However, don’t get crazy and bury your standard brand voice under the seasonal promo madness or you risk putting off some consumers.

-Billing and shipping forms: These two forms are the most error-prone, and oftentimes confusing for the customer.
+These two forms are the most error-prone and are often confusing for the customer.
 Make the job easier for everyone by:

 - Pre-filling the details for repeat customers.